Ace-Who/Dup2HardLink/README.md

 - `gawk`.
 Used to report the statistics of comparison result.

 - `sha1sum`.
-Can be easily replaced with other hash tools such as md5sum and sha256sum, by modifying one command in the script.
+Can be easily replaced with another hash tool such as `md5sum` and `sha256sum`, by modifying one command in the script.

 ## Example